 If you are requesting by email, be sure to include ALL the following information for each machine that requires an IP address:

 - Operating system

 - Billing contact person

 - Institute cost object (account number) for tracking purposes

 Information must be complete and submitted in either plain text or Microsoft Excel format.

 Tip: If all the machines have similar characteristics (for example, if they are PCs running Windows 7) you can mention that once in your request, rather than repeating it for each machine.

-If you need more help regarding IP addresses, host names, or connecting devices to MITnet in an on-campus office, contact the IS&T Help Desk.
+If you need help regarding IP addresses, host names, or connecting devices to MITnet in an on-campus office, contact the Service Desk.